What happens to mortgage rates in a recession?

 Plus, if interest rates and property prices fall, a recession can be a window of opportunity for those who can afford to get on the ladder.
 You could not only negotiate a reduced purchase price, but also lock in a low rate of interest, which will make your monthly repayments more affordable.

-However, it’s important to not jump to a decision.
+However, it’s important not to jump to a decision.
 Recessions can lead to redundancies and pay cuts.
-You don’t want to find yourself in a brand new home that you can’t afford to keep.
+You don’t want to find yourself in a brand new home that you can’t afford to keep!
 It’s crucial to get expert advice from specialists like mortgage brokers before deciding whether to buy a home during a recession or not.

 Start your journey to homeownership today